 The acquisition of gold and silver properties is subject to intense competition.
 Identifying and evaluating potential mining prospects is a costly and time-consuming endeavor.
 We may be at a competitive disadvantage compared to many other companies with regard to exploration and, if warranted, advancement of mining properties.
-We believe that competition for acquiring mineral prospects will continue to be intense in the future.
+We believe that competition for acquiring mineral prospects and retaining experienced mining professionals will continue to be intense in the future.